thekerbonaut/Building-a-Honeynet-and-SOC-in-Azure/README.md

 ## Introduction

 For this project, I constructed a small honeynet in Azure and collected log data from several sources into a Log Analytics workspace.
 This workspace is subsequently utilized by Microsoft Sentinel to generate attack maps, activate alerts, and generate incidents.
-I conducted security metric assessments in an unsecure environment for a duration of 24 hours.
+I conducted security metric assessments in an unsecured environment for a duration of 24 hours.
 Subsequently, I implemented security measures to strengthen the environment and conducted another 24-hour assessment of the metrics.
 The findings of these assessments are presented below.
 The metrics we will display are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)